Experis-AcadeMeFit/backend/README.md

 MeFit is a personal fitness goal app which allows users to set weekly workout goals.
 This repository contains the backend portion of the case.

+The backend is written in Java using Spring.
+PostgreSQL is used to store data and Keycloak for authentication and authorization.

 ## Deployment
 A running instance can be found at https://expwefit.herokuapp.com and the documentation at <https://expwefit.herokuapp.com/>